thunderbird/webext-docs/runtime.rst

          :name: [``tabId``]
          :type: (integer, optional)

-         The :ref:`tabs.Tab` that the performance warning relates to, if any.
+         The :ref:`tabs.^tab` that the performance warning relates to, if any.

-.. _runtime.onStartup:
+.. _runtime.on^startup:

 onStartup
 ---------